rafeerahman/Anonymizer/deliverable-1/planning.md

 People will be held accountable for completing action items through the Github Projects tab, where different team members will be assigned tasks.

 Minutes from meetings and assigned actions will be recorded.
-Members who are not contributing or who are unresponsive will be followed up with.
+Group members are generally expected to respond (to discord messages, generally) within 24-48 hours.
+Members who are not contributing or who are unresponsive will be followed up with first through discord, then though email or phone.
 If the issue doesn't get resolved, we'll have a meeting to discuss it and determine how best to proceed as a team.
 If the problem persists, we might need to enlist the assistance of a TA or the professor.